 To leverage the inherent social nature of humanity, we encourage the use of social media platforms as a means to extend learning beyond online events.
 This allows learners to explore a variety of perspectives on the topic and engage with valuable insights shared through videos, blog posts, and other relevant resources.
 By tapping into the collective wisdom and diverse viewpoints available, learners can broaden their understanding and enrich their learning journey.

 Another effective approach is to foster mentorship connections, enabling trainees to engage with subject matter experts who can provide hands-on learning experiences.
 This mentorship model not only facilitates knowledge transfer but also cultivates a sense of guidance and support, empowering learners to apply their newly acquired skills in real-world scenarios.

 In addition, providing online social resources such as forums that are active before, during, and after training sessions creates a dynamic learning environment.
 These forums serve as a platform for ongoing discussions and knowledge exchange, fueling momentum and sustaining engagement on topics like unconscious bias.
 Internal social media platforms tailored for teams to connect and collaborate further enhance the opportunity for employees to work and learn out loud.
 By sharing their perspectives, recent experiences, or interesting articles with their peers, employees contribute to a culture of social learning that thrives on the power of collective knowledge

 4) Think like a game designer and make sure courses are learner-centric

-Games Turns "Have to" Training Into "Want to" Training
+Games Turn "Have to" Training Into "Want to" Training

-Poorly executed gamification results in cost-intensive learning activities that not only disengage learners but also disenchant them about the effectiveness of gamified learning.
+However, poorly executed gamification can result in costly learning activities that not only disengage learners but also disillusion them about the effectiveness of gamified learning.

 How do you keep up your organization's enthusiasm for learning?
 Let us know in the comments below!